 The directories that matter for agencies:

-- Clutch — The dominant agency directory.
+- Clutch.
+The dominant agency directory.
 Clutch profiles rank on Google for searches like “top marketing agencies in [city]” and “best [service] agencies.”
 This is the single most important directory for agencies.

-- Agency Spotter — Smaller but targeted.
+- Agency Spotter.
+Smaller but targeted.
 Good for enterprise-level prospects.

 The action plan is simple:

-- Follow up once if they have not reviewed within a week
+- Follow up once if they have not reviewed within a week.

 That is it.
-No ongoing maintenance.
-Reviews compound.
-Your profile ranks higher as you accumulate more reviews.
-Prospects find you while you are busy doing client work.
+Reviews compound, your profile ranks higher as you accumulate more, and prospects find you while you are busy with client work.
+Focus on Clutch above all others: it dominates agency search results and is the first place sophisticated buyers check.

-| Metric | AI-Powered Outbound | Hiring a BDR | Outbound Agency Retainer |
+| Factor | AI-powered outbound | Hiring a BDR | Outbound agency retainer |

 |---|---|---|---|

-| Ramp time to first meeting | 1-2 weeks | 2-3 months | 2-4 weeks |
+| Ramp to first meeting | About 1 to 2 weeks | 2 to 3 months | 2 to 4 weeks |

-| Scales without added cost | Yes (add campaigns) | No (hire more BDRs) | Somewhat (increased retainer) |
+| Scales without added cost | Yes, add campaigns | No, hire more people | Partly, higher retainer |

-| Works while you sleep | Yes | No | Partially |
+| Works while you sleep | Yes | No | Partly |

-| Requires your industry knowledge upfront | 30-minute setup | Weeks of training | Onboarding calls |
+| Needs your industry knowledge | 30-minute setup | Weeks of training | Onboarding calls |

 You do not need a free week to get started.
 You need about 85 minutes spread across five days.
-Here is the day-by-day action plan.
+Here is the day-by-day plan.

 Day 1: Define your niche and ICP (30 minutes)